-Ingredient classified as: Concentration limits triggering classification of a mixture as: Ingredient classified as.
-Category 1 Category 2 Specific target Category 1 $\geq 10$ %1 $1.0~\% \leq ingredient < 10~\%$ organ toxicant (Repeated exposure) Category 2 $\geq 10 \%^{\star 1}$
+Ingredient classified as: Concentration limits triggering classification of a mixture as: Category 1 Category 2 Specific target Category 1 $\geq 10 \%^{\star_1}$ $1.0~\% \leq ingredient < 10~\%$ organ toxicant (Repeated exposure) Category 2 ≧10 %1

-\1: When the UN rule is selected in this system, a component of 1% or more is taken into account for a specific target organ toxicant.
+1: When the UN rule is selected in this system, a component of 1% or more is taken into account for a specific target organ toxicant.

-\ Note\
+Note

-$\cdot$ Even if an ingredient is present less than the concentration limit in the mixture, when it is contained at 0.1% or more, that fact should be specified on the SDS.
+\cdot Even if an ingredient is present less than the concentration limit in the mixture, when it is contained at 0.1% or more, that fact should be specified on the SDS.

-$\cdot$ Care should be exercised when toxicants affecting more than one organ system are combined that the potentiation or synergistic interactions are considered, because certain substances can cause specific target organ toxicity at <1% concentration when other ingredients in the mixture are known to potentiate its toxic effect.
+•Care should be exercised when toxicants affecting more than one organ system are combined that the potentiation or synergistic interactions are considered, because certain substances can cause specific target organ toxicity at <1% concentration when other ingredients in the mixture are known to potentiate its toxic effect.